Introduction

 echo "Metadata copy completed!"

-• Open the JPG files in Adobe Lightroom or Adobe Bridge to confirm metadata has been successfully restored.
+- Open images in Adobe Lightroom or Adobe Bridge

 Key Takeaways

-• Add this workflow to your internal knowledge base so your team can act fast in future incidents.
+Pro tip: Add this process to your internal SOP so your team can quickly resolve similar issues in the future.